openbrainsrc/Radian/doc/ref-manual/02-plot-types.markdown

   (`TICK-SIZES`, `MINOR-TICKS`, etc.) and per-axis options (`AXIS-X-TICK-SIZES`, `AXIS-Y-MINOR-TICKS` and so on).
 In all cases, the axis-specific options override the global options.

+* The number and location of ticks are controlled by the `AXIS-`&loz;`-TICKS` and `AXIS-`&loz;`-MINOR-TICKS` attributes.
+The latter, if specified, just gives the number of minor ticks between each pair of major ticks.
+The `AXIS-`&loz;`-TICKS` attributes, however, allow for either the specification of a requested number of major ticks or, if a Radian expression evaluating to an array is given, explicit tick values.
+Each entry in the tick array can either be a single number or a two element array, the first element of which is a number giving the tick position and the second a string giving the tick label.

 * Tick label formatting is controlled by the `AXIS-`&loz;`-TICK-FORMAT` options.
 The value of one of these